Evertras/gonsen/README.md

 ## How it works

+For a code example to follow, see [the basic example](./examples/basic).

 Gonsen is intended to be used with the `embed` standard package.
 You supply a basic skeletal structure of what your pages should look like, and then each page can be defined as simpler components similar to something like Vue.